 - Most birth injuries are moderate to severe, leading to significant damage to a child’s bones, brain, and nerves.

 - Birth injuries account for nearly 20% of all infants who die during childbirth – making birth injury the fourth leading cause of death for babies, behind low birth weight, sudden infant death syndrome, and congenital defects.

 - Approximately 135 children will die as a result of a birth injury during labor for every 100,000 live births.

 Contact Us Today

 Colburn Law understands birth injury law.
 We can put our years of experience to use for your family.
-If you believe you have grounds to file a birth injury claim against one or more parties in Seattle or Bellevue, call (206) 880-7628 to speak to our attorneys.
+If you believe you have grounds to file a claim against one or more parties in King Counry or Bellevue, call (206) 880-7628 to speak to our attorneys.
 We want to help you fight for justice and fair compensation for your child’s injuries.
 Contact us online to request a free, no-obligation case evaluation today.